Wet Insulation is a Sure Sign of Crawl Space Damage

 Aside from becoming useless, wet insulation can also lead to mold growth.
 Mold relies on water to grow, and once insulation becomes wet it is very difficult to dry out.
 As the moisture sits in the insulation, it creates the perfect environment for mold to grow.
 Once mold grows in your insulation there’s no way of getting it out and your insulation must be replaced.

-Wet insulation can also cause the wooden floor joists in your crawl space to become wet.
+In Davenport, wet insulation can also cause the wooden floor joists in your crawl space to become wet.
 Once the joists become wet, it causes them to rot and become weak.
 Weak and rotting floor joists can lead to many different issues, including sagging floors inside your home and other major structural issues.

 MidAmerica Basement Systems has helped homeowners protect their crawl spaces from water damage for over 30 years.
 If you notice any symptoms of water damage that can cause your insulation to become wet, contact MidAmerica Basement Systems for your free quote!